The Evangelist Paul,

 And His Theology of Christian Apologetics

-It is also crucial for Christians to understand that since the days when the Christ Jesus walked the earth, some of his followers understood him more than others, and some were not able to understand him at all.
-Those who called him the Mashiach Yeshuah ben Joseph understood that he was a son of man in the Jewish tradition, but few if any of his followers understood that he was not only a spiritually anointed son of man (Mashiach or Christus), but also the world Avatar for the age he ushered in.
+It is also crucial for Christians to understand that since the days when Jesus of Nazareth walked the earth, some of his followers understood him more than others, and some were not able to understand him very much at all.
+Jews who called him the Mashiach Yeshuah ben Yosef understood that he was a son of man in the Jewish tradition, but few if any of his followers understood that he was not only a spiritually anointed son of man (Mashiach or Christus), but also the world Avatar for the age he ushered in.

 Christianity is not yet what it was meant to be because of the Pauline influence on Christianity as we know it.
 But thank God, even though the Christian Bible as we know it contains much untruth, it nevertheless contains much truth as well.
-And because of that, all genuine, good Christians understand that the humble and meek shall inherit the earth by abiding by the Golden Rule.
+And because of that, all genuine, good Christians understand that the humble, gentle, kind, peaceful and meek manority shall inherit the earth by abiding by the Golden Rule.

-Unfortunately, good Christians are drowned out by the proud and militant hypocrites who aggressively follow the ways of those who preach the doctrines of men for commandments, and they have followed sanctimonious patriarchs who have masqueraded as Christians as they have wreaked havoc on earth lusting after and fighting for wealth, power, and domain.
+Unfortunately, good Christians are drowned out by proud and militant hypocrites who aggressively follow the ways of those who preach the doctrines of men for commandments, and they have followed sanctimonious patriarchs who have masqueraded as Christians as they have wreaked havoc on earth, lusting after and fighting for wealth, power, and domain.

-So, since this issue has increasingly become very crucial again during the last 30 years, you should know that most of the Founding Fathers, including Jefferson, loved the actual core teachings of Jesus of Nazareth, they were very critical of the traditional Christian dogma that had impacted the world so terribly since the fourth century.
+So, since this issue has increasingly become very crucial again during the last 30 years, you should know that even though most of the Founding Fathers, including Jefferson, loved the actual core teachings of Jesus of Nazareth, they were very critical of the traditional Christian dogma that had impacted the world so terribly since the fourth century.

 Paul and the Book of the Acts of the Apostles

-The book of Acts (of the apostles) was written toward the end of the first century, some 30 to 40 years after Paul had written his epistles and established his theology (which had become dominant by the time Acts was written).
-And as we know Acts records Paul’s conversion from a Pharisaic Jew to a Christian three times, apparently to thoroughly document the idea that “the voice of Jesus” told Saul (Paul) from out of the blue that he was called by God and chosen as a “chosen vessel” of Jesus.
+The book of Acts (of the apostles) was written toward the end of the first century, some 30 to 40 years after Paul had written his epistles and established his extensive theology which had become dominant by the time Acts was written.
+And as we know, Acts describes Paul’s conversion from a Pharisaic Jew to a Christian three times, apparently to thoroughly document the idea that “the voice of Jesus” told Saul (Paul) from out of the blue that he was called by God and chosen as a “chosen vessel” of Jesus.

 Acts 9:1-19 tells how Paul said the conversion happened.
 Acts 22:3-21 says Paul told a Roman officer in Jerusalem about it, and then Acts 26:1-18 says Paul told the Jewish king, Agrippa II, about his conversion and his theology.

-It's true that Pauline Christianity became the official canonized Christianity as we know it, because in Paul's epistles he considered himself the chief apostle (despite the fact that Jesus said James would be the head of the church).
-But even the book of Acts differs in some very certain ways from Paul's opinion.
 The book of Acts apparently does accept Paul’s claim that he was a “vessel,” but it does not elevate him above the apostles.
 In fact, the book of Acts makes it clear that the actual apostles were only the twelve Jesus chose in person (Acts 1:21-22).
 And that was no doubt to correct what Paul had written in his epistles claiming that he was an apostle, and that he had "seen" and been called by Jesus.

-Ironically, the books of Mark, Matthew, Luke and John make no mention of Paul.
-But many scholars believe that Luke wrote the book of Acts.
-So this article discusses those issues because the accounts of Paul’s conversion in the book of Acts were written in part to support Paul’s assertions in his epistles, and therefore supports Paul's theology of Christian Apologetics, which is a defense against the objections and refutations of Rabbinical and Talmudic Judaism, which refutes that theology (and for good reason, because Paul's theology is flawed, as even the testimony of Jesus reveals).
+It is also significant that the books of Mark, Matthew, Luke and John make no mention of Paul.
+But the accounts of Paul’s conversion in the book of Acts support Paul’s assertions in his epistles, and therefore supports Paul's theology of Christian Apologetics -- which is a defense against the objections and refutations of Rabbinical and Talmudic Jews who understand why Paul was wrong about a lot of things.